coin-unknown/Indicators/README.md

 ## Utils
 - Standard Deviation (SD).
 - Correlation.
+- Circullar buffer.
+This is simple streaming array for pop and push (performance optimized).
+- Sampler.
+This is sample creator, for indicators like `SMA`, for easy getting SMA(SMA(SMA(SMA())) some sampled x-times values.

 ## Next value (indicator.nextValue)
 This method allows you to get the current value of the indicator, usually performed according to the data of a closed candle.
 The method call affects all subsequent calculations of the indicator readings.